 Our top priority for your new family member is that they are happy and healthy.
-Please let us know about any health concerns you have in the first week after adoption, prior to taking your dog to the vet.
-It is our goal to adopt out dogs that are deemed healthy during a vet examination, or if there are known medical issues that the adopting family is well informed.
+It is our goal to adopt out dogs that are deemed healthy, and always disclose any and all known medical conditions prior to adoption.

 Get a veterinarian!

 These are the local vets that we recommend, and use for our own dogs:

 Register their microchip!

 You can register your dog's microchip through Found Animals.
 Transferring the chip from the originating shelter to your personal information is an important step so that if your dog ever becomes lost, you'll be the first to know when the chip is scanned.

 Pet insurance can provide a safety net for your dog, and prepare your family for the life-long commitment of pet ownership.
 Having insurance also means financial stability for vet costs due to accidental injuries or unexpected health issues as your dog ages.

 We recommend Healthy Paws Pet Insurance, one of the highest rated, affordable insurance providers and the insurance that we use to protect our own rescues.
 When you sign up and indicate Family Dog as your referrer, our rescue will also receive a $35 donation!
 Please email us for a Family & Friend discount code today!

 When it comes to training your dog and understanding canine behavior, we highly encourage dog parents to seek out trainers and tools that employ positive methods focusing on reward-based motivation.